coatl-dev/coatl-dev.github.io/_posts/2021-02-03-installing-ignition-via-homebrew.md

 ---
 During the winter break we started working in a way to get [Ignition](https://inductiveautomation.com/ignition/), by Inductive Automation, installed via Homebrew, and recently our efforts have come to fruition.

-For those who might not be aware of Homebrew (https://brew.sh/), Homebrew is "The Missing Package Manager for macOS (or Linux)".
+For those who might not be aware of [Homebrew](https://brew.sh/), Homebrew is "The Missing Package Manager for macOS (or Linux)".

 > What Does Homebrew Do?
 >